Post-Trump, Ukrainian leader will push Biden to gain US support | ExBulletin

 Zelenskyy is expected to discuss Washington’s decision not to block construction of the Nord Stream 2 pipeline, which would bring Russian natural gas directly to Germany, bypassing Ukraine.
 Ukraine and Poland as well as Republicans and Congressional Democrats vehemently oppose the pipeline, with Zelenskyy describing it as a powerful geopolitical weapon for Russia.

-The White House meeting, originally scheduled for Monday, was postponed for two days as Biden and his national security team were consumed by the US military withdrawal from Afghanistan.
-The pullout, which ended on Monday, left behind many Afghans who had worked with the Americans and their allies and now fear the Taliban regime.
+The White House meeting was postponed for two days as Biden and his national security team were consumed by the US military withdrawal from Afghanistan.
+The pullout, which ended on Monday, left many Afghans who had worked with the Americans and their allies and now fear the Taliban regime.
 This led to criticism that the United States was less than a reliable international partner, which Biden might be keen to counter.

+A d

 Zelenskyy, a television actor new to politics, took office in May 2019 concerned with strengthening his country’s relations with the United States.
-Instead, he almost immediately found himself under pressure from Trump’s envoys and soon from Trump himself, who, in the phone call that led to his impeachment, asked Zelenskyy to do us a favor. .
+Instead, he almost immediately found himself under pressure from Trump’s envoys and soon from Trump himself, who, in the phone call that led to his first impeachment, asked Zelenskyy to surrender. service.

-A d

-In that now famous July 2019 call, Trump asked Zelenskyy to open an investigation into Biden and his son Hunter, who had served on the board of a Ukrainian energy company.
+In that now famous July 2019 call, Trump asked Zelenskyy to announce an investigation into Biden and his son Hunter, who had served on the board of a Ukrainian energy company.

-Trump European Union envoy Gordon Sondland later told impeachment investigators that Trump and his lawyer Rudy Giuliani explicitly requested a quid pro quo in which a visit to the Oval Office would be contingent upon Zelenskyy’s opening of the politically charged investigations that Trump wanted.
+Trump European Union envoy Gordon Sondland later told impeachment investigators that Trump and his attorney Rudy Giuliani explicitly requested a quid pro quo in which a visit to the Oval Office would be contingent on Zelenskyy’s announcement of the politically charged investigation that Trump wanted.

 Was there a quid pro quo? asked Sondland.
 To the White House call and White House meeting requested, the answer is yes.